nnbaitei/nnbaitei/README.md

 I am an artificial intelligence engineering student from Prince of Songkhla University and have three years of experience in this field.
 My interests include AI and making automatic robots.
 I am currently searching for employment in this field.

-### 🔭 I’m currently working on:
+### 🌱 I’m currently learning:
+- Advanced computer vision techniques
+- Reinforcement learning
+- Deep learning frameworks
 - Computer vision
 - Machine learning
 - ROS (Robot Operating System)
 - SLAM (Simultaneous Localization and Mapping)

-### 🌱 I’m currently learning:
-- Advanced computer vision techniques
-- Reinforcement learning
-- Deep learning frameworks

 ### 👯 I’m looking to collaborate on:
 - AI-driven robotics projects